aaronfeingold/ajf-platform-base/README.md

-# Property Tax Assessment Analysis Platform
+# Data Analytics Platform

-A Next.js application designed to analyze property tax assessments and generate leads for tax attorneys.
-This platform helps streamline the process of identifying potential cases for property tax appeals.

-## Overview

-This application provides:
-- Property tax assessment analysis tools
-- Lead generation capabilities for tax attorneys
-- Interactive data visualization
-- Custom dashboard interfaces
+A Next.js application designed to analyze some data.
+Can be used as a template to build upon.

 ## Prerequisites